 A good CRM software (Customer Relationship Management) is essential for ecommerce.

-We often find that cookie cutter CRMs don't have that many customizable features for the wide variety of ecommerce businesses out there.
+We often find that there are some cookie cutter CRMs that don't have that many customizable features for the wide variety of ecommerce businesses out there.
 However, sometimes all your company needs is a user-friendly contact management dashboard and a way to log and send out interactions with your customers and clients.

 In this HubSpot CRM review you'll learn that you can have all of that for free.

 HubSpot CRM is one of those cookie cutter CRMs, so it's not going to work for some businesses.
+Although it’s very similar in style to Pipedrive and Salesforce, some people will find that competing tools have a wider range of customization options.
 You can't go in there and add unique features, so you're pretty much stuck with what's provided.
 However, I like HubSpot CRM for small and large businesses that can do without all of the customizations.

 HubSpot CRM Review: How Can it Help Your Ecommerce Business?